marimo-team/marimo/docs/faq.md

-**Pure Python programs.** Unlike Jupyter notebooks, marimo notebooks are stored as pure Python files that can be executed as scripts, deployed as interactive web apps, and versioned easily with git.
+**Pure Python programs.** Unlike Jupyter notebooks, marimo notebooks are stored as pure Python files that can be executed as scripts, deployed as interactive web apps, and versioned easily with Git.

 <a name="faq-problems"></a>